 Most duet versions of this tune are composed so that the bottom and top part of the music score follows the same rhythm, which makes playing in time with another person pretty straightforward.
 Just remember, the top score will usually consist of higher notes compared to the bottom, so it might be worth working out who is more comfortable using each octave before you start.

-You Are My Sunshine is a great song for beginners seeing as it’s played in common time (4/4) and usually uses a simple key like D major, which only has two sharps on the F and C notes.
+You Are My Sunshine is a great beginner violin song as it’s played in common time (4/4) and usually uses a simple key like D major, which only has two sharps on the F and C notes.
 As well as this, the tune doesn’t involve any complex rhythms or syncopations, with the bulk of the music being crotchets or long notes.

 If You Are My Sunshine wasn’t familiar enough for you, then Jingle Bells must be; Everyone knows this one!
 Having the Jingle Bells tune in your head already is a massive help because it means you’ve already got the melody and rhythm pretty well-established, relieving some pressure when it comes to reading the music.